jackdawe/MBP/README.md

 Other files containing training data are also generated in the temp directory

-- Checkpoints every 40 epoch in the temp/cps/ directory
+- Checkpoints every 40 epochs in the temp/cps/ directory
 - rewardLoss and stateLoss which contains the reward and state loss at each iteration
 - tep_mse+suffix, tev_mse+suffix, ter_mse+suffix containing the position, velocity and reward MSE loss on the test set at each epoch